LionelDraghi/bbt/README.md

 - First, bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

-- Second, even within the lines taken into account, bbt is not going to read all words.
-Let's consider those two steps :
-  - *then I get no error*
-  - *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402 (mea culpa)*
-  bbt will consider both equivalent, because it actually only take into account the four keywords : *then* *get* *no* *error*.

-  This is why you can write real, readable English sentences, so that it's almost impossible to guess that the text is also a script;
+- Second, thanks to the partial parser, you can write real, readable English sentences, so that it's almost impossible to guess that the text is also a script;

 A direct consequence of that simple model is that the specifications / scenarios may be written by non-coders